 - Lysefjord cruise can be done by anyone, but the Pulpit Rock hike requires good physical condition.
 That being said, our kids of 6-8 years old could easily do the hike.

 - Dress in layers and carry a rain jacket.
 Wear good hiking shoes.
 Pack a picnic and carry plenty of drinking water.
 You can refill your bottles at Preikestolen Base Camp.

 - For more practical information about the exact trip, please check the Rodne Fjord Cruise website.

 - What to see: Best Things to Do in Stavanger

 - Best hikes: Pulpit Rock and Florli 4444

 - Hotels: Where to Stay in Stavanger

 - Packing: What to Wear in Norway in Summer and What to Wear in Norway in Winter

 - Budget: How Expensive is Norway

-- Norway: For more travel tips, please check our Norway travel guide
+- Norway: For more travel tips and destinations, please check our Norway travel guide